pypeit/PypeIt/doc/dev/mosfireconfig.rst

 This process is slightly modified for *LONGSLIT* and *long2pos* masks.
-It is common observation practise with MOSFIRE to use *LONGSLIT* masks that are 46 CSUs long for the calibration of science frames obtained with *LONGSLIT* masks with smaller length.
+It is common observation practise with MOSFIRE to use *LONGSLIT* masks that are 46 CSUs long for the calibration of science frames obtained with shorter *LONGSLIT* masks of the same width.
 For this reason, when *LONGSLIT* masks are used, we don't require that the value of ``slitlength`` for the calibration frames (arcs, flats) matches the value of the specific unique configuration.
-This allows to associate the same calibration frames (only the ones with *LONGSLIT* masks that are 46 CSUs long) to different unique configurations, i.e., where the science/standard frames are obtained with *LONGSLIT* masks of smaller length.
+This allows to associate the same calibration frames (only the ones with *LONGSLIT* masks that are 46 CSUs long) to different unique configurations, i.e., where the science/standard frames are obtained with shorter *LONGSLIT*.

 Similarly, when *long2pos* masks are reduced, calibration frames taken with masks that have ``MASKNAME`` equal to "long2pos" are used to calibrated science/standard frames that have ``MASKNAME`` equal to "long2pos_specphot".
 In this case, the default behaviour would identify the calibration frames and the science/standard frames as part of different unique configurations.
 Instead, when *long2pos* masks are used, we modify in place the requirement for the calibration frames.
-Specifically, only when we are assigning the setup identifier to the calibration frames, we temporarily change the value of the ``decker_basename`` in the specific unique configuration from "long2pos_specphot" to "long2pos".
+Specifically, only when we are assigning the setup identifier to the calibration frames, we temporarily change the required value of ``decker_basename`` in the specific unique configuration from "long2pos_specphot" to "long2pos".
 This allows to identify "long2pos" calibration frames and "long2pos_specphot" science/standard frames as part of the same unique configuration.